Simon Coveney: Early life

 Coveney was born in Cork in 1972 to Hugh Coveney and Pauline Coveney.
-He has 5 brothers and 1 sister.
+He has five brothers and one sister.
 His father was a chartered quantity surveyor and later a TD, and also a member of one of the famous merchant families in the city.
-His uncle was Archbishop Patrick Coveney.
-Simon was educated locally in Cork, before later attending Clongowes Wood College, County Kildare.
+Coveney was educated locally in Cork, before later attending Clongowes Wood College, County Kildare.
 He was expelled from the college in Transition Year but ultimately was invited back to complete his full six years there.
 He repeated his Leaving Certificate in Bruce College in Cork.
 Coveney subsequently attended University College Cork and Gurteen Agricultural College, before completing a BSc in Agriculture and Land Management from Royal Agricultural College, Gloucestershire.
 In 1997–1998, he led the Sail Chernobyl Project, which involved sailing a boat 30,000 miles around the world and raising €650,000 for charity.
 He spent several years working as an agriculture adviser and farm manager.